Site Navigation

 The Captcha image

-Throughout the state of Iowa, and within Guthrie County people have enjoyed Disney animated movies with great enthusiasm.
+Throughout the state of Iowa, and within Guthrie County people have enjoyed Disney animation with great enthusiasm.

-Walt Disney Animation Studios, whose home is in Burbank, CA, formerly known as Disney Brothers Cartoon Studio, is an animation studio which creates animated feature films and television specials for The Walt Disney Company seen in Guthrie County.
-It took on its present name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Guthrie County is known for animated movies such as Toy Story 2, The Incredibles and Day & Night.
+Walt Disney Animation Studios, located in Burbank, CA, formerly known as Disney Brothers Cartoon Studio, is an animation studio which creates animated short films and television specials for The Walt Disney Company seen in Guthrie County.
+It took on its current name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Guthrie County is known for cartoons such as Cars 2, The Incredibles and Knick Knack.

-As of 2013, the studio has created 53 feature films beginning with Snow White and the Seven Dwarfs in 1937 with unforgettable characters such as Snow White and the dwarfs including Sleepy and Dopey and its most recent release in Guthrie County being Frozen in 2013 including characters such as Anna, Hans and The King and Queen of Arendelle.
+As of 2013, the studio has created 53 feature films beginning with Snow White and the Seven Dwarfs in 1937 with classic characters such as The Prince and the dwarfs including Doc and Happy and its most recent release in Guthrie County being Frozen in 2013 including characters such as The Snow Queen, Hans and Grand Pabbie the Troll King.

 The studio's catalog of cartoons are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Guthrie County popular culture.